-Ordnance Survey and its Partners will be the content providers of choice for location based information in the new information economy.
+We, along with our commercial partners, will be the content providers of choice for location-based information in the new information economy.

-It is part of our remit to increase the use of Ordnance Survey data by exploiting Intellectual Property Rights in the data through trading.
-Our Intellectual Property (IP) includes Crown copyright, database right, and trademarks.
+It is part of our remit to increase the use of OS data by exploiting the Intellectual Property Rights that subsist in the data through trading.

 Principles of IP